-I will be honest and say we didn’t make it here, but according to reviews it’s very beautiful and the pictures look good, so it’s made it on my list of top things to do in Unawatuna.
+According to reviews it’s very beautiful and the pictures look good, so it’s made it on my list of top things to do in Unawatuna.

 It’s located on the hillside west of Unawatuna, and this impressive pagoda was built by Japanese Buddhist monks of the Mahayana sect in 2005, as part of their scheme to build peace temples in conflict zones (back in the Sri Lankan wartime).

 It requires a steep 20-minute hike from the west area of Unawatuna beach.

 Remember to dress moderately, or at least bring a sarong with you to cover up.